Akoirala47/Vestis/README.md

 # Vestis

 This repository contains scripts for processing, clustering, and analyzing fashion images (men and women) using machine learning techniques.
 The project involves preprocessing images, extracting features using a pre-trained deep learning model, clustering the images, and visualizing the results.
+It is aimed at being used as a platform to be in use with other models to take an individual's wardrobe of clothing articles and give them a good combination of an outfit to wear while keeping in account their laundry clothes.
+This project was developed using a comprehensive dataset, of 15,000 images, that I compiled by gathering publicly available information from various sources across the internet.
+The data was collected responsibly, adhering to all applicable terms of service and privacy guidelines, and was used to create a meaningful and innovative solution.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)